swiedenfeld/swiedenfeld/README.md

 ### Hi there 👋
 My name is Sascha.
-I am a Software Engineer located near Düsseldorf, Germany.
+I am a Software Engineer located in Germany.

 Computers fascinate me ever since I first typed BASIC programs from magazines into a Commodore C64.
 When internet/WWW emerged in the 1990s, I began writing websites with dynamic content.
 I studied Computer Science (MSc).
 Java has accompanied me ever since first semester.